Takacs-Bence/binxml/README.md

 # binxml - a binary XML protocol implemented in C

-Binary XML serialization protocol that uses binary structure tables to encode/decode data. <br>
+Binary XML serialization protocol that uses binary structure tables to encode/decode data, allowing faster processing and smaller files sizes.
+Supports random-access querying and modification of data. <br>
+Has a two-phase workflow, with protobuf-like compilation phase, where C files are being generated based on the XML schema. <br>

+## Advantages

+> XML is a standardized, highly popular, widespread tool for stroring and transporting data.
+>
+> [Refsnes Data], "[Introduction to XML]," [https://www.w3schools.com/xml/xml\_whatis.asp], [2024].

 ### Disadvantages
-The XML schema has to match between communicating parties. <br> Debugging binary format is time consuming and not human-friendly without tools. <br>
+The XML schema has to be available for both parties upfront. <br> Comes with the usual problems of binary protocols, namely that if something does not function according to expectations, debugging not human readable formats are time consuming and hard. <br>

 ## Disclaimer
-<strong>binxml is not producion ready!<strong>
+<strong>binxml is not producion ready!</strong>
 The project is a work in progress and the initial scope has many limitations e.g. what parts of an XML schema is supported. <br>
 At this point if the XSD has complexTypes or/and elements with nested anonymous complexTypes in it, it is going to work.
 Other components like simpleType, simpleContext, complexContext  are not supported yet. <br>
-From an attribute point of view, attributes other than ```name``` and ```type``` are ignored.
+From an attribute point of view, attributes other than `name` and `type` are ignored.

+## How does it work?

 ## Build and run

+Being cross-platform is not a priority at this point. <br>

 On a Unix-based system, run ```./build.sh``` .
 It uses clang. <br> There are some convinience scripts at project root to try out different command programs. <br> E.g. ```./validate.sh``` or ```./generate.sh``` <br>